mesnage/MixtureTox/README.md

 Cleaned shotgun metagenomics reads were then processed for taxonomic and pathway profiling.
 Since there is no gold standard for computational analyses of shotgun metagenomics, we used a combination of approaches.
 We inferred the taxonomy with the RefSeq database on the metagenomics RAST server, IGGsearch (iggdb_v1.0.0_gut database), MetaPhlAn version 3.0 and Kaiju 1.0.1.

-IGG species count data table: File S14
-Phylum RefSeq: File S16
-Species RefSeq: File S17
-Kaiju species table: File S19
-Metaphlan3 species table: File S21
-KO level 3 function table: File S23
-KO pathway table: File S25

-We used ALDEx version 2 (ALDEx2) for differential (relative) abundance analysis of proportional data 56.
-Statistical analysis for taxa abundance was performed on a dataset corrected for asymmetry (uneven sequencing depths) using the inter-quartile log-ratio method, which identifies features with reproducible variance.

-IGG statistical analysis with Adlex2: File S15
-Species RefSeq statistical analysis with Adlex2: File S18 Kaiju statistical analysis with Adlex2: File S20
-KO level 3 statistical analysis with Adlex2: File S24
-KO pathway statistical analysis with Adlex2: File S22

-Metaphlan3 statistical analysis was done using a kruskall-wallis test because the data was not counts but relative abundances values.

-A multivariate analysis consisting in a non-metric multidimensional scaling (NMDS) plot of Bray-Curtis distances between samples.
-Statistical significance of the sample clustering was evaluated with a permutational ANOVA (PERMANOVA) analysis on the Bray-Curtis distances with adonis() from vegan v2.4-2.

-#### S9	Metadata metabolomics serum
-#### S10 Serum metabolomics raw data
-#### S11 Serum metabolomics scaledinputdata
-#### S12 Serum metabolomics results
-#### S13 Caecum metabolomics results
-#### S14 IGG species count data table
-#### S15 IGG statistical analysis with Adlex2
-#### S16 Phylum RefSeq
-#### S17 Species RefSeq
-#### S18 Species RefSeq statistical analysis with Adlex2
-#### S19 Kaiju species table
-#### S20 Kaiju statistical analysis with Adlex2
-#### S21 Metaphlan3 species table
-#### S22 Metaphlan3 statistical analysis with Adlex2
-#### 23	KO level 3 function table
-#### S24 KO level 3 statistical analysis with Adlex2
-#### S25 KO pathway table
-#### S26 KO pathway statistical analysis with Adlex2
+Metagenome data.
+- IGG species count data table: File S14
+- Phylum RefSeq: File S16
+- Species RefSeq: File S17
+- Kaiju species table: File S19
+- Metaphlan3 species table: File S21
+- KO level 3 function table: File S23
+- KO pathway table: File S25

+Results.
+- IGG statistical analysis with Adlex2: File S15
+- Species RefSeq statistical analysis with Adlex2: File S18
+- Kaiju statistical analysis with Adlex2: File S20
+- KO level 3 statistical analysis with Adlex2: File S24
+- KO pathway statistical analysis with Adlex2: File S22

+#### Liver transcriptomics
+RNA-seq data was analysed with Salmon.
+This tool was used to quantify transcript abundance by mapping the reads against a reference transcriptome (Ensembl Release Rattus Norvegicus 6.0 cDNA fasta).
+Mapping rate was 82.0 ± 4.4% on a rat transcriptome index containing 31,196 targets.
+The Salmon output was then imported in R as described in this Markdown using the Bioconductor package tximport.

+The files generated using Salmon are available.

+- Transcriptome abundance: File S27
+- Transcriptome counts: File S28
+- Transcriptome length: File S29
+- Transcriptome gtf_file: File S30
+- Transcriptome sampleinfo: File S31
+- DESeq_normalized_counts: File S32
+- Transcriptome statistical analysis: FileS33
+- Transcriptome pathway enrichment KEGG: File S34
+- Transcriptome GO enrichment: File S35

+#### Liver methylation
+DNA methylation calls from RRBS data were extracted with Bismark.
+The output from Bismark was then imported in R and analysed with Methylkit.
+DNA methylation calls were annotated using RefSeq gene predictions for rats (rn6 release) with the package genomation.
+Other annotations were retrieved using the genome wide annotation for rat tool org.Rn.eg.dbR package version 3.8.2.
+Statistical analysis was performed with logistic regression models fitted per CpG using Methylkit functions.
+P-values were adjusted to Q-values using SLIM method.

+The raw data from the RRBS analysis is available at GEO accession number GSE157551.

+The output from Bismark is downloaded from GitHUb.
+Note that 5 files were over the 25Mb size limit for GitHub.
+In order to allow their use, they have been broken down for their storage on GitHub.
+A bashscript is included in this Markdown to concatenate back the outputs of the 5 files.